microsoft/aoai-api-simulator/README.md

 In fact, when considering Rate Limits and Latency, these might be things that you'd like to control.
 You may also want to inject latency, or inject rate limit issues, so that you can test how your chatbot deals with these issues.

-**This is where the OpenAI Simulater API plays it's part!**
+**This is where the Azure OpenAI API Simulator plays it's part!**

-By using the OpenAI Simulated API, you can reduce the cost of running load tests against the OpenAI API and ensure that your application behaves as expected under different conditions.
+By using the Azure OpenAI API Simulator, you can reduce the cost of running load tests against the OpenAI API and ensure that your application behaves as expected under different conditions.

 ### Simulator Modes

-The simulated API has two approaches to simulating API responses: record/replay and generators.
+The simulator has two approaches to simulating API responses: record/replay and generators.
 If you don't have any requirements around the content of the responses, the generator approach is probably the easiest for  you to use.
 If you need to simulate specific responses, then the record/replay approach is likely the best fit for you.